petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 1. It saves CPU cycles.
 The spammer is actually checked and blocked before WordPress starts building the page.
 1. If you keep track of how many visitors your site has, either by using Google's Analytics, WP-Stats or any other one, it will give you a cleaner statistic of visits your site receives.

-This plugin is fully compatible with other anti-spam plugins, I have tested it with WP-Spamfree and Akismet.
+To my knowledge this plugin is fully compatible with other anti-spam plugins, I have tested it with WP-Spamfree and Akismet.

 The plugin also gives you some extra tips and tricks to stop spam by editing your htaccess file.
-To access them go to the settings of the plugin and click Tips and Tricks
+To access them go to the settings of the plugin and click Tips and Tricks.
+If you have more tricks feel free to email them to me and I will add them in the Tips and Tricks section with full credits of course.

 == Installation ==